orsho/Classifying-NLI-sentences-on-Kaggle-competition/README.md

 ## Dataset

-* All the data sets are embedded within the notebook itself and no upload is required
+* All the datasets are embedded within the notebook itself and no upload is required
 * The data folder contains the files that we changed their format for more convenient use.
 The other data sets were downloaded directly from the source

 Below is one example (paired sentences) with self-explanatory fields: